artzog/artzog.com/README.md

 # artzog.com
-website of the artist Paul Zografakis
+Website for the artist Paul Zografakis